reinhart1010/nix/docs/en/common/warp-cli.md

 ---
 # warp-cli

-Official command-line client for Cloudflare's WARP service.
+Connect, disconnect and switch modes of a connection to Cloudflare's WARP service.
+WARP is a VPN that encrypts traffic for privacy, security, and speed.
+See also: `fastd`, `ivpn`, `mozzilavpn`, `mullvad`.
 More information: <https://developers.cloudflare.com/warp-client/>.

 - Register the current device to WARP (must be run before first connection):